Some of the reasons why a sudden account termination may occur include

-l Excessive chargebacks: merchant account providers may terminate your account if there are too many chargebacks against your business.
+merchant account solutions providers may terminate your account if there are too many chargebacks against your business.
 Generally, you should try to keep your chargeback ratio to a maximum of 0.9% of your total transactions.
 Any amount higher than this and you risk having your account terminated.

-l Fraud suspicions: if your account is being suspected or reported as fraudulent, your account may be terminated.
+If your account is suspected or reported as fraudulent, your account may be terminated.

 While it is normal for transaction volume to increase steadily over time a sharp rise in activities on your merchant account might cause your account to get flagged.